itdistrict/cyberRoyal/README.md

 ## Known limitations

-- SAML auth method for PVWA will not work, apply a groupBasedMode or allAccountsMode
+- SAML auth method for PVWA will not work, apply a groupBasedMode or allAccountsMode (PowerShell SAML auth is coming soon)
 - MFA auth method like RADIUS with a Challenge (OTP/mTAN) for PVWA will not work (where Non-Challenge like push notification works), apply a groupBasedMode or allAccountsMode
 - Multiple and different connection entries for different connection components in the same Platform cannot be used actually
 - OLAC will not be differentiated from safe ACL to create accessable connections